mirceaulinic/mirceaulinic.github.io/_posts/2018-08-10-network-automation-at-scale.md

 [posts](https://mirceaulinic.net/2018-04-04-salt-network-automation-docker-quickstart/),
 [mirceaulinic/salt-proxy](https://hub.docker.com/r/mirceaulinic/salt-proxy/).
 As
 the image I built expects the ``PROXYID`` environment variable, the state configures it with the name of the network device (Proxy Minion ID).
+The file ``/etc/salt/proxy`` is mounted to the same path inside the container.

 All of the above assume that the targeted servers have all the dependencies for the [``docker_container`` State module](https://docs.saltstack.com/en/latest/ref/states/all/salt.states.docker_container.html) properly installed.

+You can probably implement the same using other flavours of containers, e.g., LXD, or other virtualisation systems.

 Kubernetes
 ==========

-In the previous paragraph Salt would be the
+In-line with the previous paragraphs, Simon [TODO] wrote a very nice blog post explaining how to manage your network using Kuberetes to orchestrate Proxy Minions as Docker containers.
+Kubernetes is similarly built for large scale applications, and there are plenty of good resources and blog posts on how to achieve that.

 Cloud
 =====

 No servers?
 No problem!
 I heard of several large organisations that have their entire automation platform moved into the cloud.
+I am not going to discuss whether this is a good idea, as it can be very subjective, and sometimes may even be a great idea!

-Salt has very good support to help you manage cloud hosts from a variety of providers, including: Amazon AWS, DigitalOcean, Linode, Azure, HP Cloud, Google Compute Engine, etc.
+Salt has very good support to help you manage cloud hosts from a variety of providers, including: Amazon AWS, Digital Ocean, Linode, Azure, HP Cloud, Google Compute Engine, etc.

 The configuration is very easy; to have the right background, you can start reading from [https://docs.saltstack.com/en/latest/topics/cloud/](https://docs.saltstack.com/en/latest/topics/cloud/).

 In this particular case I will be using [Linode](https://www.linode.com/) as my provider of choice - check the [Salt Cloud documentation for Linode](https://docs.saltstack.com/en/latest/topics/cloud/linode.html).

 I have added the following configuration:

 ``/etc/salt/cloud``